yyy66tftffyygf24/Uuhh-XMD/README.md

 Click next , next
-Until you see VORTEX MD
+Until you see NEXUS MD
 Then click on it

 You will be asked to fill in some stuffs like your session Id , and other stuffs on how you want your bot to be ( bot settings ) , it's not hard I added examples